 In the fall of 2011 one proposal from Mustang Renewable Power Ventures was recommended to the County Board of Supervisors and the participating City Councils as the preferred vendor.

-In 2012 a project description was developed and a Notice of Preparation of an enviornmental review was released.
+In 2012 a project description was developed and a Notice of Preparation of an environmental review was released.

 A Final Supplemental Environmental Impact Report was approved in 2016 along with Waste Service Agreements with the participating cities.

 In 2017, a planning error was discovered where a portion of one of the proposed facilities was within the Coastal Zone.
 County Staff then revised the placement of the facilities to ensure all activities were outside of the Coastal Zone.
-This updated program and associated addendums will be presented to the Board of Supervisors in the Fall of 2017.
+This updated program and associated addendums were presented to the Board of Supervisors November 14, 2017.